PowerDNS/pdns/pdns/README-dnsdist.md

 only one required.
 All the others parameters are optional and in seconds.
-The second one is the maximum lifetime of an entry in the cache, the third one is the minimum TTL an entry should have to be considered for insertion in the cache, the fourth one is the TTL used for a Server Failure response.
+The second one is the maximum lifetime of an entry in the cache, the third one is the minimum TTL an entry should have to be considered for insertion in the cache, the fourth one is the TTL used for a Server Failure or a Refused response.
 The last one is the TTL that will be used when a stale cache entry is returned.

 The `setStaleCacheEntriesTTL(n)` directive can be used to allow `dnsdist` to use expired entries from the cache when no backend is available.
 Only entries that have